 This course examines the nuances of leadership within communities.
 To learn what makes an effective community leader and the role a leader plays in community action, students will explore the importance of framing ideas, mobilizing resources, and developing social capital.
 This course expands on theories to highlight correlation with servant leadership, community behavior, and collaborative leadership styles.
 Finally, working with community visioning, change and ambiguity will reinforce the need for flexibility within the community leaders toolkit.

 One of the two senior capstone courses in Community and Leadership Development.
 Students will learn to integrate theories common to multiple social science contexts.
 Following critical analyses, students will learn to describe how these theories are applied within various situations.
 Presentations and applied research papers will be significant course components.

-This is a cooperative educational program between the Community and Leadership Development majors at the University of Kentucky and approved employers who furnish facilities and instructor that help students acquire the skills and knowledge required in their chosen field.
+A senior capstone course for seniors in community and leadership development.
+This is a cooperative educational program between the CLD majors at the University of Kentucky and approved employers who furnish facilities and instruction that help students acquire the skills and knowledge required in their chosen field.
 Ultimately, this is a dually beneficial relationship; stakeholder relations are improved while students have an opportunity to build relationships/networks that could encourage future career development.
-This course is a Graduation Composition and Communication Requirement (GCCR) course in certain programs, and hence is not likely to be eligible for automatic transfer credit to UK.

 Director of Student Relations